-All of these services and more are completely confidential and provided free of charge to the businesses and residents of Redwood County, MN.
+All of these services and more are completely confidential and provided free of charge to the businesses and residents of our member communities. .
 In addition, a variety of small business online training opportunities are available with the RADC and its partner organizations to provide access to regional experts and training for entrepreneurs and small businesses.

-To learn more about the benefits of starting and growing your business in the Redwood Area, available land and buildings, business financial assistance and incentives, upcoming entrepreneur and small business training opportunities, or for more detailed information on assistance programs and services offered by the RADC and our partner organizations, contact the RADC at email@example.com or (507)637-4004.
+To learn more about the benefits of starting and growing your business in our member communities, available land and buildings, business financial assistance and incentives, upcoming entrepreneur and small business training opportunities, or for more detailed information on assistance programs and services offered by the RADC and our partner organizations, contact the RADC at email@example.com or (507)637-4004.

 We recommend that your first step would be to take the online business start-up class on the Center for Rural Entrepreneurship (CORE) website, click here to start now!
 Click here to access DEED's tool -- A Guide to Starting a Business in Minnesota!

 Source: Nx Level Guide for Agricultural Entrepreneurs

 The following is a list of traits that have been identified as being common in successful

 Please Note: All of the following traits have one thing in common - they are all things that an individual can work on and improve at.